|OS Route Map →||GPX Route file →|

 Continuing NE into the forest again, we pitched on a rough reedy track near the track junction S of Hendre-ddu quarry near spot-height 369.
 This was the first unsatisfactory pitch we had but the best we could find in the limited time.

 This was where the real fun started.
 Being certain of our location, we looked for the waymarked path E from the track junction.
 After several searches we spotted a faint speck of yellow peeping out from the vegetation - it was the waymark, pointing into an awful overgrown mess that quickly dissuaded us from pursuing it.
 Instead we took a wet reedy track which roughly paralleled the path line, hoping to pick it up further on but suspecting that things would get worse - and we were right in spades.
 After a little while we were in terrain that had it all - stumps, broken branches, tussocks, hidden rocks, potholes and tangled briars.
 I can't remember which deteriorated faster, the terrain or the language, but we decided to cut our losses and take our chances on the forest tracks.
-Retreating to the track junction, the outline map roughly shows the route we took, which cut out all that dreadful stuff in minutes.
-Where the forest track crossed the path line we looked for any sign of a path emerging or continuing on the steep thickly covered slopes and we saw none.
+Retreating to the track junction, the blue line plotted on the OS map shows the route we took, which cut out all that dreadful stuff in minutes.
+Where the forest track crossed the path line farther down we looked for any sign of a path emerging or continuing on the steep thickly covered slopes and we saw none.
 If anyone has successfully negotiated this section in the last year or so we would be interested to hear about it.

 Taking the upper contouring track all around Mynydd y Foel we turned R (SE) down the main access track to the lane to Aberangell.
 This route was at least fast, so fast that we almost made up the lost time.
 Climbing to Aran Fawddwy via the familiar Drysgol route, we were compensated by quite dramatic views of the sunlit estuary and western mountains from beneath a dark canopy of cloud hanging over the Arans.
 Descending the N ridge seemed a lot longer than the ascent a few days before and we arrived at the car at 8pm.